-LAKE WALES, Fla. — A former Lake Wales Polce Department (LWPD) employee was arrested on Sept.
+LAKE WALES, Fla. — A former Lake Wales Police Department (LWPD) employee was arrested on Sept.
 5 after she used a nonprofit credit card for personal use, authorities said.

 Leslie Grondin, 46, of Lake Wales, was arrested and charged with fraudulent use of a credit card (felony) and petit theft (misdemeanor) following an investigation into unauthorized use of nonprofit funds.

-On Sept.
-4, Grondin resigned from the Lake Wales Police Department where she worked as a staff assistant since April 1, 2024.
+On Sep 4, Grondin resigned from the Lake Wales Police Department, where she had worked as a staff assistant since April 1, 2024.

 The investigation began on Sept.
 3, when a representative from the Lake Wales High School Band Association contacted police and reported suspected fraudulent activity on their bank account.
 Detectives identified the suspect as Grondin, who was serving as treasurer of the nonprofit organization.

-Detectives uncovered the following unauthorized transactions made with on the organization’s account:
+Detectives uncovered the following unauthorized transactions made with the organization’s account:

 * April 1, 2025 – $90 charge to the National Society of High School Scholars.